connorsaunders/FanDuel_Ticket_Maker/README.md

-# FanDuel Ticket Maker
+# FanDuel Ticket Maker💰🎰
-This script is a Python-based image editor that allows you to customize and generate your own FanDuel ticket (single bet ticket).
+This script is a Python-based image editor that allows you to customize and generate your own FanDuel ticket (single bet winning ticket).

 ![Image Description](Bet_Slip.png)